eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-http-full.md

 ***Property: store.type***

-The type of the store must be set to "http"
+The type of the store must be set to `http`.

 | Category | Value |
 |--- | ---: |